WeAreInSpark/AzureDevOpsPowerShellAPI/docs/en-US/about_workflow.md

 ## Create a github release

-There will be github release created based on a template that can be found in [release.yml](../../.github/release.yml).
-The template will look for All pull request between to the versions based on SemVer and add the pull request title and link to different sections.
+After a new commit on the main branch, there will be GitHub release created based on a template that can be found in [release.yml](../../.github/release.yml).
+The template will look for all pull request between the two (previous and current) versions based on SemVer and add the pull request title and link to different sections.
 Because this workflow runs after every pull request there will always be one pull request linked in the github release.

 Reference: